mulder21c/adg/pages/knowledge/keyboard-only/how-to-implement/README.md

         - But it won't catch a screen reader's `Enter` key, as pressing `Enter` with a screen reader running will typically fire a `click` event instead.
         - As described above, it's usually better to listen to a `click` event here.
     - Be aware that many keys are only available on full-fledged keyboards of desktop computers.
-        - Be sure not to bind functionality to such specific keys (for example modifier keys like `Alt`), or provide alternative ways to use the functionality.
+        - Be sure not to bind functionality to such specific keys (for example 보조 키s like `Alt`), or provide alternative ways to use the functionality.
-        - Even arrow keys aren't available on many devices, for example touch screen smartphones.
+        - Even 방향 키s aren't available on many devices, for example touch screen smartphones.
         - Especially combinations of keys can be really hard (if not impossible) to be pressed by motor impaired people.

 ### Standards over custom